JRay87/JRay87.github.io-reading-notes-/201/class-11.md

 Flash was developed to handle animations and allowed developers to play audio and video on webpages.
 It is no longer supported since the transtition to HTML 5 for these services.

 ## ***Article** - Video and Audio APIs*

+As I mentioned above the transition to HTML 5 brought about the loss of flash.
+HTML 5 instituted `audio` and `video` elements.
+It allows the developer to link to a seperate browser with the video (if the user is on an older browser that doesn't support HTML 5) add controls like pause/ff/etc.,.

+The visual features of the video player (as well as the controls) can be modified through CSS rules (put the media element within a div tag) to include opacity and can have hover effects to make it more visible.

+Using JavaScript and `eventListeners`/`Handlers` you code the buttons to function as desired (play/pause, stop, skip forward/back).
+Be sure to clear any other functions when initializing your desired JS rule.

+JavaScript allows for time tracking, scrolling, etc.,